-If you use your pointing device with your left hand, you may prefer to reverse the behavior of your mouse buttons, so that the button under your thumb is the primary button.
+If you use your pointing device with your left hand, you may prefer to reverse the behavior of your mouse buttons, so that the button under your index finger or thumb is the primary button.
 This can be done in System Preferences → Mouse, but do remember that most folks will refer to clicking the primary mouse button as “left click” and you’ll have to reverse that in your mind.

 Click-drag-and-drop is a minor feat of acrobatics; you point at an item like a file, then click.
 Then, without letting go of the click, drag the mouse across the screen and notice that the item you clicked on comes with you.
 When you arrive at a destination, you release the click and thus drop the thing you’ve been dragging.